Pope's Africa Trip Takes Him to a Source of Growth for the Church, and Critical Challenges

 The visit "acts as a bridge between the Christian and Muslim worlds, while reflecting the richness of the country's history," Vesco told the official Algerian news agency, APS.

-However, Algerian authorities turned down the Vatican request for Leo to visit to M d a (50 kilometers/30 miles south of Algiers) to pray at the Tibhirine monastery, where seven French Trappist monks were kidnapped and killed May 21, 1996, by Islamic fighters during the civil war.
+However, Algerian authorities turned down the Vatican request for Leo to visit to Medea (50 kilometers/30 miles south of Algiers) to pray at the Tibhirine monastery, where seven French Trappist monks were kidnapped and killed May 21, 1996, by Islamic fighters during the civil war.

 "Algeria has no intention of reopening a painful chapter of its history," the government daily El Moudjahid wrote in support of the government's decision.